jeremyrdavis/dddhexagonalworkshop-01/01-Events.md

 ### Testing Your Implementation

-After implementing the event, verify it compiles and the basic structure is correct.
-There is a JUnit test, `AttendeeRegisteredEventTest.java` which can be run in your IDE or from the commd line with:
+There is a JUnit test, `AttendeeRegisteredEventTest.java` which can be run in your IDE or from the command line.
+The test checks that the `AttendeeRegisteredEvent` can be instantiated with an email address and that it behaves correctly as a record.
+The test is commented out so that the class will compile.
+To run it simply uncomment it and run:

 ```bash
 mvn test -Dtest=AttendeeRegisteredEventTest